- Current students

-This programme is designed to build professional adaptive skills that will prepare you for the inevitable technical disruption and changes you will encounter in the IT industry.
-In your final year, you will have an opportunity to complete a real industry IT related project, a key advantage when looking for employment and presenting your CV to employers.
+This programme is designed to build professional adaptive skills that will prepare you for the inevitable technical disruption and changes you will encounter in the IT industry, as well as progressively honing your technical skills and developing smart interpersonal skills to prepare you for the working environment.
+In your final year, you'll get the opportunity to complete an IT-related project in industry so that you can build up your working experience – a key advantage when looking for employment and presenting your CV to employers.

-- Student Exchange programme: spend one or two semesters studying overseas.
+- Student Exchange programme: option to spend one or two semesters studying overseas

 - Numerous scholarships for both school leaver applicants, as well as for established second and third year students

-- Flexible structure so you can fit study around your life.
+- Flexible study structure so you can fit study around your life

-- Emphasis on the practical assessments and case-study scenarios.
+- Emphasis on practical assessments and case study scenarios

 You can choose from five pathway options designed to help you hit the ground running when you graduate:

 Computer networks and cloud computing.
 Computer networks, real and virtual, are the connectors of the computing world.
 Organisations need people to help them manage their networks and 25% of computing jobs are in this area.
 Cloud computing is a relatively new development and is increasingly taking over the market.
-Choose this pathway and you'll learn about the latest technologies by working on practical problems in class.
 This pathway also gives you the opportunity to gain industry recognised Microsoft and Cisco certifications, including those in Cloud Computing.

 Games development.
-This pathway prepares you to work in the fast-growing field of game development and interactive media.
-The game development combines design, software development and storytelling.
-You'll be encouraged to work with students and staff in the creative disciplines such as design and performing and screen arts.
-Industry links mean you'll also get the opportunity to contribute to the development of real games while still studying towards your degree.
+This pathway prepares you to work in the fun and fast growing field of game development and interactive media.
+Game development combines design, software development and storytelling.
+You’ll be encouraged to work with students and staff in the creative disciplines such as design, and performing and screen arts.
+Industry links mean you’ll also get the opportunity to contribute to the development of real games while still studying towards your degree.

 You can also create a personal study pathway with the help of your programme leader with our BCS pathway progression diagram.

-Do you already have work experience or skills and knowledge which are highly relevant to computing?
-Then you may be able to get formal recognition for it and reduce how long it is going to take to finish your study.
-We invite you to let us know if you have relevant prior learning or work experience in the field of study in this programme.
+If you already have work experience, education, or skills and knowledge which are highly relevant to computing, then you may be able to get formal recognition for it and reduce how long it will take to finish your study.
+Find out more about how to fast track your study through an Assessment of Prior Learning form.

 For this programme, you will need the following:

-- 10 credits at NCEA Level 1 or higher in Numeracy
+4. 14 credits at NCEA Level 1 or higher in Mathematics or Pangarau

 - Have achieved NCEA Level 3 and New Zealand University entrance